Rights of union representatives under collective agreements

 14.2.7.1 Union representatives shall be permitted to attend assemblies, meetings, conferences and courses organised by the relevant trade union for up to five working days per year without reduction in regular salary.
 The same applies to members of the company's board of directors.
 Such absences shall be notified to the superior at least one week in advance.

-14.2.8.1 Members elected to the bargaining committee of the relevant union shall be permitted to perform that task without reduction in regular pay.
-Such absences shall be reported to the supervisor with reasonable notice.
+14.2.8.1 The union members who are elected to the bargaining committee of the respective trade union shall be granted permission to carry out that task without reduction in regular wages.
+The manager shall be notified of such absences with reasonable notice.

 14.2.9 Union representatives courses